 -

 Query on page load: If unchecked, no data rows are loaded into the model when the page initially loads.
-Uncheck this box to use this model to create new records, or to load this model later via the Action Framework (for example, opening it in a drawer, popup, or tab).
+Uncheck this box to use this model to create new records, or to load this model later via an action flow (for example, opening it in a drawer or modal).

 -